The Energy Cooperative is an electric, natural gas and propane cooperative serving more than 65,500 members in the central Ohio area.

 The Energy Cooperative Family

-NGO Propane (NGOP) is a propane distribution cooperative that serves over 4,000 member-consumers in eight counties.
-In 1998, it became one of the first metered propane services in Ohio, thus allowing members to pay only for the propane consumed each month.
+NGO Propane (NGOP) is a propane distribution cooperative that serves over 4,500 members in eight counties.
+In 1998, NGO-P became one of the first metered propane services in Ohio, allowing members to pay only for the propane consumed each month.

 NGO Transmission, Inc. (NGOT) In 2003, NGOT became Ohio’s newest gas transmission company.
 NGOT provides natural gas service to both affiliates and non-affiliates through a network of 155 miles of transmission pipelines and three underground gas storage fields.